(First appeared in WRAL TechWire.)

 BONUS – Need a little extra challenge?
 Cut the time you set for your goals in half.
 Yep, that’s right, cut your time in half for fun.
 Test your limits and find out exactly how much you can really accomplish!
 We often underestimate ourselves and go at the pace of the world around us when we can actually do more.

-I know we all slowed down in COVID, but it’s time to get your mojo back.
+It’s time to get your mojo back.
 A good sprint can get you back into the game.
 So line up in your starting block.
 The gun is about to go off.
 Is your goal in sight?
 Three, two, one—Let’s go!

 Sign up for our newsletter and get info on how to join our new free online community, Campfire Circles!